 However, the application process with FDEP has not been completed so the stated assumed effluent criteria is subject to change.
 An addendum to this RFP will be issued in the event the base proposal effluent criteria is altered for any reason.
-It is also highly likely the Town will implement a Public Access Reuse (PAR) program in the near future.
+It is highly likely the Town will implement a Public Access Reuse (PAR) program as part of this project or in the very near future.